Installing a Ceiling Fan Using Existing Wiring

 INSTALL A CEILING FAN USING OLD WIRING

-The light kit is usually attached by plugging it into a modular plug inside of the bottom of the fan.
+The light kit is usually attached by plugging it into a modular plug inside the bottom of the fan.
 Then the light canopy is attached using three small screws.

 Here’s the link to all of my ceiling fan blog posts, some of which you will find helpful for your particular ceiling fan installation.